Furniture Renders for Selling Online and Offline

 Product 3D Render for Bathroom Furniture

-In fact, 3D visualization software has gone so far that CGI Artists create photorealistic product close-ups highlighting materials’ quality.
-They study materials samples, look into its properties and deliver gorgeous 3D furniture renders using 3D Max, Vray or Corona software.
+In fact, 3D visualization software has gone so far that 3D artists create photorealistic product close-ups highlighting materials’ quality.
+They study materials samples, look into their properties and deliver gorgeous 3D furniture renders using 3ds Max + Vray or Corona Renderer software.

 #3.
 Photographic Approach to Composition and Viewpoints